pdmasson/electricity-demand-forecasting/README.md

 # Electricity Demand Forecasting Project

 ## Introduction
-Electricity demand forecasting is a key component of effective power system management, ensuring that sufficient power is available to meet requirements, while avoiding over-production and waste.
+Electricity demand forecasting is a key component of effective power system management, ensuring that sufficient power is available to meet requirements, and that demand and supply are suitably balanced, as is required operationally.
 Demand forecasting applies to a range of time scales, from short-term forecasting (hours to days ahead), to long-term forecasting (years ahead).
 Short-term forecasting will inform the active management of power systems, while long-term forecasting will inform planning and infrastructure investments more broadly.

 This project aims to build (time series) forecasting models using machine learning, to predict electricity demand for the Netherlands on a short-term (day ahead) time scale, at 15 minute intervals.